How To Reduce Lens Flare In Your Photos

 Oops!
 I Did It Again

-Just thought I should mention it, as rarely a week goes by when I do not see folks out and about making photos with the lens hood mounted, in storage mode, on their lens.
-Yikes!
-Time to call the lens hood/shade police.
+Just thought I should mention it, as rarely a week goes by when I don’t see folks out and about making photos with the lens hood mounted, in storage mode, on their lens.